Mordech/mordech-projects/README.md

 or use other NX commands (e.g., `run-many`, `affected`).
 For more, read [NX documentation](https://nx.dev/reference/commands#nx-cli-commands).

 I recommend using the [NX plugin](https://nx.dev/core-features/integrate-with-editors) as well.

+## Contributing

+I'm open to contributions, but please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+This is a personal project, so I'm not sure I'll be able to merge all PRs.
+But I'll try my best 😊